SaraEye/SaraKIT-RCCar-Raspberry-Pi/README.md

 ### Installation

-1. **Set Up Your Raspberry Pi**: Ensure that your Raspberry Pi CM4 is set up with the latest Raspberry Pi OS and connected to the same WiFi network as your remote control device.
+1. **Set Up Your Raspberry Pi**: Ensure that your Raspberry Pi CM4 is set up with the latest Raspberry Pi OS and connected to the same WiFi network as your remote control device (https://sarakit.saraai.com/getting-started/software)

 2. **Connect the SaraKIT**: Attach the SaraKIT to your Raspberry Pi CM4 according to the instructions provided with the kit.